 Well-beings Positive effects Negative effects Social Communities feel safer and are less likely to be dislocated if they understand the risks and steps that have been taken to reduce the risks from those hazards.
+Some people may feel their rights have been diminished in order to provide for the well-being of the wider public or future generations.
 Economic Primary production on hazard-prone land is optimised if the risks are reduced or controlled, and investor confidence is increased.
 Some people may feel that the additional costs of providing flood protection as having a negative economic impact on them personally.
 Environmental Control of streambank erosion and sediment load in rivers will reduce discharge of fine sediment to estuaries, harbours and inshore seabeds.